Tunel de Guajataca

 The Guajataca Tunnel was constructed in the first years of the 20th century, as the American Railroad Company of Puerto Rico made a rapid push to expand transportation infrastructure.
-Puerto Rico had been annexed to the United States under the Treaty of Paris in 1898, and the Americans were eager for quick delivery of cheap sugarcane.
+Puerto Rico had been annexed to the United States under the Treaty of Paris in 1898, and the Americans were eager for quick delivery of cheap sugar.
 However, in order for (tariff-free) exports to move at the desired pace, there would need to be a significant expansion of the national railway system.

 Know Before You Go